Koios is a platform for collaboratively solving social problems. Learn how it works and how you can use it to solve the problems you care about

 Learn more about the benefits compared to other approaches.

 What is unique about Koios is that it is a platform for distributed coordinated complex problem solving.
 Anyone on the web can join in to help solve the problems facing humanity.

 Fig 1.
 Koios and Collective Intelligence

-Experts such as scientists or analysts add scientiﬁc models, statistics and sophisticated models based on (scientiﬁc) research.
+Experts such as scientists and analysts add scientiﬁc models, statistics and sophisticated models based on (scientiﬁc) research.
 In many cases laypersons will find reports, articles and data created by experts and link to it rather than the expert her self adding it on Koios.

 Koios is designed to be used online as a virtual environment.
-Each user, while not out doing field work, can sit at home and collaborate.
+Each user, while not out doing field work, can sit at home and participate.
 We belive grassroots engagement combined with analytic and systemic inquiry is the key.